Doubly robust tests of exposure effects under high-dimensional confounding: Estimation of under model misspecification

-An advantage of our proposal is that any \textit{a priori} knowledge on the distribution of the exposure can be easily incorporated into the test statistic.
+\begin{remark} \normalfont This theorem states that under the key ultra-sparsity condition \ref{US_sum}, our proposed test is uniformly doubly robust over the parameter space.
+This condition entails that the number of non-zero coefficients in models $\mathcal{A}$ and $\mathcal{B}$ are small relative to the square root of the overall sample size; this is much stronger than conditions \ref{S_sum} and \ref{S_prod}.
+Such an assumption is common however in the growing literature on high-dimensional inference \citep{belloni_post-selection_2016,ning_general_2017}, where model misspecification is not generally permitted.
+Assumptions \ref{l_error_w} and \ref{p_error_w} require sufficiently rapid estimation of the coefficients $\gamma$ and $\beta$ (notably in $\ell_1$-norm) as well as the functions $\pi(L;\gamma)$ and $m(L;\beta)$. \end{remark} An advantage of our proposal is that any \textit{a priori} knowledge on the distribution of the exposure can be easily incorporated into the test statistic.
 Indeed, note that when $E(A|L)$ is known, then following our proposal, one can estimate $\beta$ using standard $\ell_1$-penalized regression without weights; hence the proposal reduces to the one described in Section \ref{nuis_cor}.
 This is because there is no gradient with respect to the parameters in model $\mathcal{A}$ and the exposure model is guaranteed to be correct.

 \begin{corollary} Suppose that $A$ is randomized, with randomization probability $E(A|L)=\pi(L;\gamma^*)$ for known $\gamma^*$.
 If $\gamma^*$ is plugged into $T_n$, one can obtain a uniformly valid test using the weaker sparsity condition $s_\beta \log(p\lor n)=o(n)$ regardless of whether model $\mathcal{B}$ is correctly specified. \end{corollary}